ForkbombEu/wallet/README.md

     pnpm install
     ```

-3. Sync dependencies with Capacitor:
+3. Build the web assets:

     ```bash
+    pnpm build
+    ```

+4. Sync dependencies with Capacitor:

+    ```bash
     pnpm cap sync
     ```

-4. Run the app in the browser (note that it will have some limitations compared to the native app):
+5. Run the app in the browser (note that it will have some limitations compared to the native app):

     ```bash
     pnpm web
     ```

-5. Run the app on Android:
+6. Run the app on Android:

     ```bash
     pnpm android
     ```

-6. Run the app on iOS:
+7. Run the app on iOS:

     ```bash
     pnpm ios